 Sexual harassment policies need to be clear and complete, but the policy must then be followed by a strong and active training program.

-Ever since the Equal Employment Opportunity Commission began its emphasis on ending sexual harassment, this workplace issue has been one of the most difficult to police.
-When does “kidding around” become harassment?
+In the wake of the #MeToo movement, the Equal Employment Opportunity Commission (EEOC) has seen a rise in sexual harassment oriented claims.
+Despite the energy behind the movement, this workplace issue has been one of the most difficult to police.
+For example, when does “kidding around” become harassment?
 And from whose perspective?

 One tool for clarifying these issues in your workplace is a complete sexual harassment policy.
 Complete, says employment attorney Michael Roumell, means that it includes these eight elements.
 See how your policy measures up to this checklist: